ksevindik/ksevindik.github.io/_posts/2006-08-09-redirecting-users-to-different-start-pages-based-on-their-roles.md

+---
+layout: post
-# Redirecting Users to Different Start Pages based on Their Roles
+title: Redirecting Users to Different Start Pages based on Their Roles
+author: Kenan Sevindik
+---
 In our project, there is a requirement such that some users may have to be redirected to different start pages based on roles assigned to them other than initially provided `defaultTargetUrl`.
 Actually, there is a similar discussion in Spring Framework’s forum, suggesting a solution to this issue with extending `AuthenticationProcessingFilter` and overriding its